 It is also a requirement to consult with NCAS where formal exclusion is being considered.
-Dr Grainne Lynn is the NCAS advisor for this case and can be contacted on USI
+Dr Grainne Lynn is the NCAS advisor for this case and can be contacted on using the contact of t

 If you require any further information to enable you to make the necessary determinations, please contact either Dr Weir or myself.